People's Bank of China

+The PBC was established in 1948 as the bank serving areas of mainland China under Chinese Communist Party (CCP) control and became China's sole central bank after the founding of the People's Republic of China in 1949.
+From 1969 to 1978, the PBC was demoted to a bureau of the Ministry of Finance.
+The PBC was extensively reformed during the 1990s, when its provincial and local branches were abolished, instead opening nine regional branches.
+In 2023, these reforms were reversed as when the regional branches were abolished and the provincial branches restored, and new arrangements essentially ended the PBC's longstanding role in financial supervision.

+The PBC is the 25th-ranked of 26 ministerial-level departments of the State Council.
+The PBC lacks central bank independence and is required to implement the policies of the Chinese Communist Party (CCP) under the direction of the party's Central Financial Commission.
+The PBC is led by a governor assisted by several deputy governors and a CCP Committee Secretary.
+Since 2023, the roles of governor and CCP Committee Secretary have been held jointly by Pan Gongsheng.

 History

+Mao era

-The bank was established on December 1, 1948, based on the consolidation of the Huabei Bank, the Beihai Bank and the Xibei Farmer Bank.
+The bank was established on December 1, 1948, based on the consolidation of the Huabei Bank, the Beihai Bank and Northwestern Farmers' Bank.
 The headquarters was first located in Shijiazhuang, Hebei, and then moved to Beijing in 1949.
 Between 1950 and 1978 the PBC was the only bank in the People's Republic of China and was responsible for both central banking and commercial banking operations.
-All other banks within Mainland China such as the Bank of China were either organized as divisions of the PBC or were non-deposit taking agencies.
+All other banks within mainland China such as the Bank of China were either organized as divisions of the PBC or were non-deposit taking agencies.

 From 1952 to 1955 government shares were added to private banks to make state-private banks, until under the first Five Year plan from 1955 to 1959 the PBC had complete control of the private banks, making them branches of the PBC, closely resembling the vision of Vladimir Lenin.
 With aid from the Soviet Union, the shares of private enterprises and with them industrial output followed a similar path, forming a Soviet-style planned economy.

+During the Cultural Revolution, the PBC suspended its commercial banking service.
+In June 1969, the State Council approved the consolidation of PBC's headquarters as a bureau within the Ministry of Finance.
+In that context, the PBC's head office was downsized to no more than eighty staff.
+Local PBC branches were correspondingly merged into local government finance departments.